New Force (Italy): Presence outside Italy

 Forza Nuova has longstanding ties to other European far-right organization, including the British National Party.
 Forza Nuova leader Roberto Fiore was once closely allied with the Ukrainian far-right Svoboda party, but following the beginning of the Russo-Ukrainian War, Forza Nuova and Fiore "made a considerable shift to the pro-Russian camp."
 According to the Political Capital Institute, a Hungarian think tank, Forza Nuova is one of a number of Russian-backed radical right political parties in Europe.

 In 2016, a Forza Nuova affiliate continued attempts to recruit members in the United States.
 The group established Forza Nuova—USA chapters in New Jersey (Forza Nuova—USA's headquarters) and Phoenix, Arizona.

 In 2018, Forza Nuova joined forces with Polish ultra-right organization National Radical Camp to "patrol" the beaches of Italian Romagna Riviera.

 Political platform

-The political movement claims to aim for "national reconstruction" by achieving eleven objectives:
+The political movement claims to aim for "national reconstruction" by achieving eighteen objectives: